 Accounts Payable Check Fraud

 Criminals prey on those who don’t use secure checks.
-Check fraud is similar to a street crime, the criminals will almost always target the weakest links.
+Check fraud is similar to a street crime; the criminals will almost always target the weakest links.
 If your checks are tight and secure, you aren’t likely to be the victim of this criminal activity.
 There are too many easier targets that criminals will go after.
 Criminals want the easy street, not complex matters.

 Accounts Payable vs. Accounts Receivable